fsluis/research-methods/docs/README.md

 # RESEARCH-METHODS

-Welcome to the repository for the R exercises used in the **Research Methods and Experimental Design** course, part of the **Cognition & Communication** master program at Copenhagen University.
+Welcome to the website with the R exercises used in the **Research Methods and Experimental Design** course, part of the **Cognition & Communication** master program at Copenhagen University.

 <p align="left">
   <a href="https://creativecommons.org/licenses/by-sa/4.0/">